srvrco/getssl/README.md

 copying CA certificate to ssh:server5:/home/yourdomain/ssl/chain.crt reloading SSL services
 ```
-This will (by default) used the staging server, so should give you a certificate that isn't trusted ( by happy hacker).
+This will (by default) used the staging server, so should give you a certificate that isn't trusted ( Fake Let's Encrypt).
 Change the server in your config file to get a fully valid certificate.

-Note:   Using DNS validation is now working successfully for issuing certificates.
+Note:   Using DNS validation is now working successfully for issuing certificates. (examples provided on the wiki pages - https://github.com/srvrco/getssl/wiki/DNS-Challenge-example )